SmallmediumLarge

 Under Washington law, it has long been the case that a person who slays another cannot inherit from his victim.
 In 2009, the Washington legislature added financial abuse of a vulnerable person as an additional rationale for statutory disinheritance.
 No person shall be allowed to profit by his or her own wrong, wherever committed, to the extent that wrong financially exploits a vulnerable adult.
 RCW 11.84.900.
 A person who participates either directly, or indirectly as an accessory before the fact, in the willful and unlawful financial exploitation of a vulnerable adult shall not in any way acquire property or receive a benefit as a result of the death of his victim.
 RCW 11.84.020, 11.84.160.

 Records of conviction of the crimes of theft, forgery, fraud, identity theft, robbery, burglary, or extortion of the vulnerable adult, including any other crimes of financial exploitation of the vulnerable adult, shall be admissible as evidence in a claim to exclude the abuser from any benefit from his victim’s estate.
 RCW 11.84.130.
 Final judgment of conviction in any of these crimes is conclusive evidence of abuse.
-A superior court finding by clear, cogent, and convincing evidence that a person participated in financial exploitation of the decedent is conclusive evidence of abuse, even if the abuser were acquitted of the crimes mentioned above.
+A superior court finding by clear, cogent, and convincing evidence that a person participated in financial exploitation of the decedent is conclusive evidence of abuse, even if the abuser was acquitted of the crimes mentioned above.
 RCW 11.84.150.
 Findings by the Department of Social and Health Services or Adult Protective Services are not admissible for any purpose in making the determination whether a person is an abuser.
 RCW 11.84.160.

 An abuser is deemed to have predeceased his victim for purposes of testate or intestate inheritance.
 RCW 11.84.040.
 Property held jointly by the abuser and his victim passes to the estate of the victim in its entirety.
 RCW 11.84.050.
 Insurance proceeds due to the decedent’s abuser shall not pass to the abuser but rather to the estate of the decedent.
 RCW 11.84.100.